Can Fibroid Surgery Risk Spreading Cancer?

 Non-Surgical Fibroid Treatment

-Unlike a hysterectomy or myomectomy, which surgically remove the uterus or fibroids, fibroid embolization keeps the uterus completely intact, and shrinks fibroids by removing their blood supply.
+Unlike a hysterectomy or myomectomy, which surgically remove the uterus or fibroids, fibroid embolization keeps the uterus completely intact and shrinks fibroids by removing their blood supply.
 In the rare case embolization fails, our team will know within a two-week period and help our patients find the cause, which may be a uterine sarcoma.
-To learn more about how non-surgical fibroids treatment in Los Angeles can be the right choice for you, or more about the use of laparoscopic power morcellators, get in touch with us at (800)645-6095.fibroids surgery non-invasive surgery spread cancer uterine sarcoma
+Here at the Fibroid Treatment Collective, we offer free consultations in-office or over the phone.
+Feel free to contact us for more information.
+To learn more about fibroids, visit our homepage.fibroids surgery non-invasive surgery spread cancer uterine sarcoma